1st Battalion 22nd Infantry ![]()

 Nine days later Ira was in his first engagement with the enemy.

-After serving in several
+After serving in several actions against Philippino insurgents

-Ira Cox was killed in action on August 12, 1899, just 10 days
+Ira Cox died of wounds received in action on August 12, 1899,

-short of his twentieth birthday.
+just 10 days short of his twentieth birthday.

-He was buried on August
+He was buried on August 14, 1899, in grave number 170

 in the National Cemetery in Manila, Philippine Islands.

-In 1900 his body was returned to the United States,
+In 1900 his body was returned to the United States

-where, On April 1, 1900 he was laid to rest in
+where on April 1, 1900 he was laid to rest in

-the San Francisco National Cemetery, in Section ES Site 542.
+the San Francisco National Cemetery in Section ES Site 542.

-inside the cover of a book belonging to Ira's family.
+Below is a handwritten inscription inside the cover of a book belonging to Ira's family.

-It is a copy of the telegram they received informing them of
+It is a copy of the telegram they received informing them of Ira's death six days earlier.

-documents, letters and articles about Pvt Ira Cox,
+On the next four pages are documents, letters and articles about Pvt Ira Cox

-including letters he wrote home from the Philippines and a poem
+including letters he wrote home from the Philippines and a poem he composed

 while serving in the field.

-included transcriptions of some of the documents,
+In some cases the website has included transcriptions of some of the documents,

 complete with the original spelling and grammar.

-The 1st Battalion website is
+The 1st Battalion website is grateful to Richard Hargis

-for sharing this information and these documents
+for sharing information and documents

 Home | Photos | Battles & History | Current |

-Rosters & Reports | Medal of Honor | Killed
+Rosters & Reports | Medal of Honor | Killed in Action |

-Personnel Locator | Commanders | Station
+Personnel Locator | Commanders | Station List | Campaigns |

-Honors | Insignia & Memorabilia | 4-42
+Honors | Insignia & Memorabilia | 4-42 Artillery | Taps |

 What's New | Editorial | Links |